Open-Source Skull Reconstruction with MONAI: Method

-The function \textit{Resized} was applied to resize the scans to 256x256x128 using the interpolation mode \textit{Area}.
-The intensity range scale was not used, because the datasets are already binary. \textit{DiceLoss} and \textit{Adam} MONAI implementations were used as the loss function and the optimiser, respectively.
-The function \textit{DiceMetric} was used in the validation step.
+The function \textit{Resize} was applied to resize the scans to $256\times256\times128$ using the interpolation mode \textit{Area}.
+The intensity range scale was not used, because the datasets are already binary.
+The model was implemented as a simple version of an autoencoder (AE) from the MONAI framework, with the following configurations: spatial\_dims=3; in\_channels=1; out\_channels=2; channels=(32, 64, 64, 128, 128, 256); strides=(2, 2, 2, 2, 2, 2); num\_res\_units=0.
+The AE is symmetrical, i.e. the downsampling has the same number of layers as the upsampling, as illustrated in Figure \ref{AE}.
 Major changes to the MONAI framework were avoided by adapting the work pipeline to facilitate further use by others.
-The model was trained with a simple version of an autoencoder (AE), implemented in the MONAI framework, with: spatial\_dims=3; in\_channels=1; out\_channels=2; channels=(32, 64, 64, 128, 128, 256); strides=(2, 2, 2, 2, 2, 2); num\_res\_units=0.
-The AE is symmetrical, i.e. the downsampling has the same number of layers as the upsampling, as illustrated in Figure \ref{AE}.